tcomr/NYC-Citi-bike-/README.md

-# Predicting Citi Bike Rides on different stations   :
+# Predicting Citi Bike Rides : Everyone gets a bike
-# Provide a bike for each rider, who wants it

 Data for this project is available on [NYC Citi Bike Website](https://s3.amazonaws.com/tripdata/index.html).
 Data was cleaned and modified for this project.